XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Revisiting Graph CL for Recommendation

-From Fig. \ref{figure:dist} an obvious contrast between the features/density estimations learned by LightGCN and CL-based recommendation models can be observed.
-In the leftmost column, LightGCN learns highly clustered features and the density curves are with steep rises and falls.
-Besides, it is easy to notice that the hot users and hot items have similar distributions and the cold users also cling to the hot items; only a small number of users are scattered among the cold items.
-Technically, this is a biased pattern that will lead the model to continually expose hot items to most users and generate run-of-the-mill recommendations.
-We think that two issues may cause this biased distribution.
-One is that in recommender systems a fraction of items often account for most interactions \cite{YinCLYC12}, and the other is the notorious over-smoothing problem \cite{chen2020measuring} which makes embeddings become locally similar and hence aggravates the Matthew Effect.
-By contrast, in the second and the third columns, the features learned by SGL variants are more evenly distributed, and the density estimation curves are less sharp, regardless of if the graph augmentations are applied.
-For reference, in the forth column we plot the features learned only by optimizing the InfoNCE loss in SGL-ED.
+From Fig. \ref{figure:dist}, we can observe a stark contrast between the features/density estimations learned by LightGCN and CL-based recommendation models.
+LightGCN learns highly clustered features, and the density curves have steep rises and falls.
+Moreover, we notice that hot users and hot items have similar distributions, and cold users cling to hot items, with only a small number of users scattered among the cold items.
+This biased pattern leads the model to continually expose hot items to most users, generating run-of-the-mill recommendations.
+We hypothesize that two issues cause this biased distribution: a fraction of items often account for most interactions in recommender systems \cite{YinCLYC12}, and the notorious over-smoothing problem \cite{chen2020measuring} that makes embeddings locally similar, thus aggravating the Matthew Effect.
+In contrast, the features learned by SGL variants in the second and third columns are more evenly distributed, with less sharp density estimation curves, regardless of graph augmentations.
+For reference, we plot the features learned only by optimizing the InfoNCE loss in SGL-ED in the fourth column.
 Without the effect of $\mathcal{L}_{rec}$, the features are almost subject to uniform distributions.
 The following inference provides a theoretical justification for this pattern.
-By rewriting Eq. (\ref{loss:cl}) we can derive,
+By rewriting Eq. (\ref{loss:cl}), we can derive,

 When the representations of different augmentations of the same node are perfectly aligned (SGL-WA is analogous to this case), we have

 Since $1/\tau$ is a constant, optimizing the CL loss is actually towards minimizing the cosine similarity between different node representations, which will push different nodes away from each other.